Mohammadsajjad-Rahmani/Cloud-Computing-Project/README.md

 # Online Shop Project

 This is a simple online shop application built using Django and Docker.
-It supports basic CRUD operations and integrates with PostgreSQL for data storage.
+It supports basic CRUD operations and integrates with MYSQL for data storage.

 ## Features